SwissDataScienceCenter/renku/docs/docs/20-admins/30-operation/90-remote-sessions.md

 ## Configuring remote sessions at CSCS

-This section describes how to setup remote sessions at [CSCS](https://cscs.ch), which uses the FirecREST API to start remote sessions.
+This section describes how to set up remote sessions at [CSCS](https://cscs.ch), which uses the FirecREST API to start remote sessions.
 This example can be adapted to allow users of your Renku instance to start sessions at another HPC infrastructure.